PeernetOfficial/core/webapi/readme.md

 These are the functions provided by the API:

 ```
 /status                         Provides current connectivity status to the network
 /peer/self                      Provides information about the self peer details

 /blockchain/self/header         Header of the blockchain
 /blockchain/self/append         Append a block to the blockchain
 /blockchain/self/read           Read a block of the blockchain
 /blockchain/self/add/file       Add file to the blockchain
 /blockchain/self/list/file      List all files stored on the blockchain
+/blockchain/self/delete/file    Deletes files from the blockchain

 /profile/list                   List all users profile fields and blobs
 /profile/read                   Reads a specific users profile field or blob
 /profile/write                  Writes a specific users profile field or blob
+/profile/delete                 Deletes profile fields or blobs
 ```

 # API Documentation